-But there are lots of other policy riders and additional standalone policies.
+But there are a lot of other policy riders and additional stand-alone policies.
 "You have to look and consider if something else would make sense or not,” said Robert Hunter, director of insurance at Consumer Federation of America and former insurance commissioner of Texas.
 “Obviously, flood insurance, if you're in a flood zone, makes sense because it's not in your homeowners policy."

 Home insurance policies have typical limits that can serve as guides when buying a policy.
 For instance, coverage limits for other structures on your property are generally 10% of your dwelling coverage limit, while loss of use is 20%.

 |Loss of Use||20% of dwelling coverage limit|